2024 Maritime Action Items and Priorities

 This dangerous decline in the American maritime manpower pool is a critical national security issue and must be reversed.
 It is imperative that Congress and the Administration take action to revitalize the U.S.-flag merchant marine, to put Americans back to work aboard U.S.-flag vessels, and to ensure that our country has the U.S.-flag commercial sealift readiness capability and civilian licensed and unlicensed American merchant mariners needed to support the Department of Defense and American troops whenever and wherever needed.
 Otherwise, we will be handing over to foreign flag vessels and their foreign citizen crews the security of our nation and the safety of American troops deployed overseas.

-MARITIME SECURITY PROGRAM: The Maritime Security Program (MSP) and its fleet of 60 privately-owned militarily-useful U.S.-flag commercial vessels and their U.S. citizen crews form the basis of America’s commercial sealift capability.
+MARITIME SECURITY PROGRAM: The Maritime Security Program (MSP) and its fleet of 60 privately-owned militarily-useful U.S.-flag commercial vessels and their U.S. citizen crews form the basis of America’s commercial sealift readiness capability.
 As history has proven, American mariners never fail to sail into harm’s way when needed by the United States.
 In fact, the choice for our Nation is simple: entrust the security of our Nation and the safety of American troops deployed around the world to United States-flag vessels and United States citizen crews, or instead hope that foreign flag, foreign crewed vessels will protect the safety of American troops.
-We ask all Members of Congress to support full funding in Fiscal Year 2024 for the Maritime Security Program at its authorized level of $318 million.
+We ask all Members of Congress to support full funding in Fiscal Year 2025 for the Maritime Security Program at its authorized level.

 TANKER SECURITY FLEET PROGRAM: In a letter to Congress in 2019, General John Broadmeadow, Deputy Commander, U.S. Transportation Command, warned that today’s fleet of U.S.-flag tankers “is insufficient to meet certain war plan requirements.”
 He further went on to say that “As our mobility analysis continues to refine requirements, a 10-tanker program will be a welcome start to begin to address the gap in U.S.-flagged bulk fuel delivery.”

 As a result, Congress authorized the establishment of a tanker security program modeled after the existing Maritime Security Program.
 Initially authorized to include 10 privately-owned, militarily useful U.S.-flag U.S.-crewed product tankers, the program was expanded to include 20 U.S.-flag, U.S. crewed product tankers in Fiscal Year 2024.
-We ask all Members of Congress to support full funding in Fiscal Year 2024 for the Tanker Security Program at its authorized level of $120 million.
+We ask all Members of Congress to support full funding in Fiscal Year 2024 2025 for the Tanker Security Program at its authorized level.

 CARGO PREFERENCE: U.S.-flag cargo preference shipping requirements mandate that a percentage of U.S. taxpayer financed exports and imports be transported on privately-owned U.S.-flag commercial vessels, to the degree such vessels are available at fair and reasonable rates.
 It is important to understand that every U.S.-flag vessel has important military utility by providing the employment base necessary to maintain the cadre of American merchant mariners needed by the Department of Defense.
 The full implementation of the cargo preference requirements to transport U.S. government cargoes helps guarantee that American maritime jobs will not be outsourced to the benefit of foreign maritime workers and that the dangerous decline in the number of available American merchant mariners will not worsen.
 We ask all Members of Congress to ensure that U.S. taxpayer dollars are used to Ship American and that all Federal shipper agencies fully comply with the spirit and the letter of existing U.S.-flag cargo preference shipping requirements.